paulirish/speedline/readme.md

 The [Speed Index](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index), introduced by [WebpageTest.org](http://www.webpagetest.org/), aims to solve this issue.
 It measures **how fast the page content is visually displayed**.
 The current implementation is based on the **Visual Progress from Video Capture** calculation method described on the [Speed Index](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index) page.
 The visual progress is calculated by comparing the distance between the histogram of the current frame and the final frame.

+Speedline also calculates the **perceptual speed index**, based on the same principal as the original speed index, but it computes the visual progression between frames using the [SSIM](https://en.wikipedia.org/wiki/Structural_similarity) instead of the histogram distance.

 ## CLI

 ### Install